OpenScienceLabs/opensciencelabs.github.io/pages/blog/call-for-interns/index.md

 <!-- # Intro -->

-The Open Science Labs (OSL) has announced its Internship for the first cycle of 2024, in collaboration with The GRAPH Network.
-The program offers opportunities for mentors and student/collaborators, although it is unpaid.
+This program presents valuable opportunities for both mentors and student/collaborators to engage and grow, despite being an unpaid initiative.

 ## Initial Guidelines for Internship Program Candidates:
 ---